Kwak Dong-yeon: 2016–present: Rising popularity

 In 2016, he gained more recognition after co-starring in the hit KBS2 historical series Love in the Moonlight as a skilled swordsman known as Kim Byung-yeon.
 The role earned him a nomination for the Best New Actor at the 2016 KBS Drama Awards, and the 10th Korea Drama Awards.
 In 2017, Kwak made a guest appearance in drama Fight for my way, as Kim Ji-won's ex-boyfriend, and played a supporting role in SBS fantasy romance drama Reunited Worlds.

-In July 2017, Kwak was cast as Michael, the main protagonist in the Korean adaptation of The Elephant Song play, which ran from September 6 to November 26 at the former Suhyeonjae Theater in Seoul.
+In July 2017, Kwak was cast as Michael, the main protagonist in the Korean adaptation of The Elephant Song play, which ran from 6 September to 26 November at the former Suhyeonjae Theater in Seoul.

 In 2017, Kwak starred as the main protagonist in a KBS2 drama special Slow.
 His portrayal of a frustrated baseball player "who fell into a slump, and was anxious about an uncertain future", garnered him a nomination for the Best Actor in a One-Act/Special/Short Drama Award at the 2017 KBS Drama Awards.
 On 27 November 2017, Kwak carried the Olympics flame for the 2018 Pyeongchang Games in Gokseong, South Jeolla province as part of the torch relay.

 In 2018, he joined the cast of KBS romance drama Radio Romance, playing the role of a psychiatrist who is Ji Soo-ho (Yoon Doo-joon)'s high school classmate and personal doctor.
 He also starred in JTBC's romantic comedy series Gangnam Beauty, which was a hit and gained renewed recognition for Kwak.
 He then starred in SBS's romantic comedy drama My Strange Hero, which is Kwak's first villain role following his debut.
 The role earned him a nomination for the Excellence Award, Actor in a Miniseries at the 2019 SBS Drama Awards.